Animireddy/SMAI_PROJECT_12/README.md

 Team members and tasks for each member:

-- Animi Reddy: Data preprocessing for the SVM model using NLP techniques, Code for training and predicting with the RNN model.
+- Animi Reddy: Data preprocessing for the SVM model and RNN model using NLP techniques, Code for training and predicting with the RNN model.

 - Sri Keshav Kothapalli: Code for training and predicting with the SVM model, Data collection and analyzing for RNN model, slides.